rokdd/django-auto-static-libs/README.md

 ### Future features

 * own folder in static
+* templates for include in header and footer
 * add more libraries for downloading
 * new command: list of all libraries
 * remember the currently installed version
-* better error handling for download
 * testing